IoannisKaragiannis/LinearAlgebra/README.md

 ## GETTING STARTED

-I have only been working on Eclipse running on Ubuntu, thus I will only provide you with instructions assuming your IDE is Eclipse.
+I have only been working on Eclipse running on Ubuntu 14.04, thus I will only provide you with instructions assuming your IDE is Eclipse.
 You should find it out yourself how to adopt these instructions for different IDE.